YakinRubaiat/Tensorflow-for-poets-in-windows/README.md

 # Tensorflow-for-poets-in-windows
 Tensorflow for poets is a image classifier model, you can use it for build your own image classifier.

+Focus : Mainly retain and label_image command.
+In many video tutorial(linux,window) they clearly talk about how to do all the process but it's complicated to find this two command for windows.

 Introductroy video : https://goo.gl/dKZAcR

 TensorFlow for Poets Codelab: https://goo.gl/QTwZ3v